moss-l/bhs-js-testing/boolean-simplification.md

 `false`.

-But despite our intuitive familiarity with practical logic when it comes time to render these statements in code, it’s not uncommon to get lost in a maze of if statements and complicated expressions that seem way more complex than ought to be needed to answer a simple question like whether we can sleep in.
+But despite our intuitive familiarity with practical logic when it comes time to render these statements in code, it’s many new programmers get lost in a maze of if statements and complicated expressions that seem way more complex than ought to be needed to answer a simple question like whether we can sleep in.

 Luckily there are a few simple techniques for simplifying Boolean expressions, that will let us tame this complexity.

-To illustrate them, lets take a look at one way to implement the `sleep_in` function that many students start with.
+To illustrate them, let’s take a look at one way to implement the `sleep_in` function.
 Since there are only two arguments (`weekday` and `vacation`) and they can each only take one of two values (`true` and `false`) there are exactly four possible cases.
-So if we didn’t have any other clever ideas, we could just write a series of `if` statements to cover all four possible combinations of the two arguments: (`true`, `true`), (`true`, `false`), (`false`, `true`), and (`false`, `false`), For instance, something like this skeleton:
+So if we didn’t have any other clever ideas, we could just write a series of `if` statements to cover all four possible combinations of the two
+arguments: (`true`, `true`), (`true`, `false`), (`false`, `true`), and (`false`, `false`), givinh us something like this skeleton:

 ```javascript
 function sleep_in(weekday, vacation) {